-Cash and cash equivalents include short-term, highly liquid investments that are readily convertible to known amounts of cash, with original maturities of ninety days or less and which are not subject to significant risk of changes in value.
-As at December 31, 2012, the Company had \$Nil cash equivalents (December 31, 2011 - \$Nil).
+Cash and cash equivalents include business savings accounts and short-term, highly liquid investments that are readily convertible to known amounts of cash, with original maturities of ninety days or less and which are not subject to significant risk of changes in value.
+As at December 31, 2013, the Company had \$30,000 in cash equivalents (December 31, 2012 - \$Nil).